DexTracker-ai/docs/README.md

+﻿# 💡 About DexTracker

-﻿# DexTracker — Real-Time Crypto Intelligence & Trading Edge
+## DexTracker — Real-Time Crypto Intelligence & Trading Edge

 **DexTracker** is your all-in-one platform for real-time crypto intelligence: a fast, developer-friendly API + a powerful dashboard for traders.